-Extending steroid treatment does not benefit children with hard-to-treat kidney diseaseDecember 20th, 2012 in Diseases, Conditions, Syndromes /
+Extending steroid treatment does not benefit children with hard-to-treat kidney diseaseDecember 20, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 Extending steroid treatment for the most common form of kidney disease in children provides no benefit for preventing relapses or side effects, according to a study appearing in an upcoming issue of the Journal of the American Society of Nephrology (JASN).
 The findings challenge previous assumptions about optimal treatment strategies for this disease.